 Rules Currently in Development or Recently Passed

-2015 International Building Code - This code also includes ICC/ANSI A117.1-2009, Requirements for Accessible and Useable Buildings and Facilities, and the 2015 International Existing Building Code.
-This code also includes the proposed amendment to Section 306.2, adding marijuana growing and extraction to the list of Group F-1 occupancies.
-Submit written comments on the 2015 IBC
+Adoption and Amendment of the 2015 International Building Code: This code also includes ICC/ANSI A117.1-2009, Requirements for Accessible and Useable Buildings and Facilities, and the 2015 International Existing Building Code Official Register Filing

-2015 International Mechanical Code - This code also includes the 2015 International Fuel Gas Code, the 2015 National Fuel Gas Code, and the 2015 Liquefied Petroleum Gas Code.
-Submit written comments on the 2015 IMC
+Adoption and Amendment of the 2015 International Mechanical Code: This code also includes the 2015 International Fuel Gas Code, the 2015 National Fuel Gas Code, and the 2015 Liquefied Petroleum Gas Code Official Register Filing

-2015 Washington State Energy Code Preliminary Cost Benefit Analysis - This document addresses both the Commercial and Residential provisions
+Adoption and amendment of the 2015 Washington State Energy Code - Commercial Official Register FilingAdoption and amendment of the 2015 Washington State Energy Code - Residential Official Register FilingFinal Cost Benefit Analysis - This document addresses both the Commercial and Residential portions of the Energy Code.

 Section M2302 - Installation of PV solar energy systems.
 This rule allows installation of panels and modules without an engineering report if certain criteria is met.